fkarg/fkarg.github.io/_posts/2020-03-24-facing-reality.md

 seeing them _when_ looking for them.
 Your colleagues will not tell you the flaws about they have noticed.
 And why should they?
 They want to be polite.
-They have an interest in working together with you, and this usually includes not accidentially making you an enemy.
+They have an interest in working together with you, and this usually includes not accidentally making you an enemy.
 Hell, They might not even notice.
 Or see it as something they can work with just fine.
 Everything should just stay the way it is.
 Please no change, there is enough stress like this already.